A scientist turned engineer, Dave started making wine in 1970. His approach combines simplicity with sound scientific

 Reading the Label

 In Europe and the Middle East, nutritional information must be displayed on the label of all food products, including fruit juices.
 As the standard serving is 100 ml the conversion of grams per serving to grams per litre (g/l) is a simple multiplication by ten.
-This Nadec brand apple juice has 10.8 grams carbohydrate per serving, or 108 g/l sugar.
+This Nadec brand of apple juice has 10.8 grams carbohydrate per serving or 108 g/l sugar.

 In America, the nutritional information is often less clearly presented, mainly because the scientific units (grams per litre) are used for the sugar content, but the standard measure is often quoted in fluid ounces, typically 8 fl oz.

 US example: This label (above) states the serving size is 8 fl oz or 240 ml.
 (1 fl oz = 30 ml).
 Sugar per serving = 25g.
 Therefore sugar content in g/l = 25 ÷ 240 x 1000 = 104 g/l.
 At this stage, you can either continue with grams per litre (recommended!) or you can simply drop down on the calculator chart to the oz/gal scale which gives 104 g/l = 13.5 oz/gal.
 The choice is yours!